italia/eudi-wallet-it-docs/docs/en/registry.rst

 Schema Registry Usage
 ^^^^^^^^^^^^^^^^^^^^^

-As shown in Figure :ref:`fig_registry_infrastructure`, the main Entities interacting with the Schema Registry are:
+As shown in Figure :ref:`fig_registry_infrastructure` and Figure :ref:`fig_registry_discovery`, the main Entities interacting with the Schema Registry are:

+  - **Attestation Scheme Providers**: They provide the schema of a Credential type, or its alignment to the schema of an external Rulebook, and the Onboarding System registers it with its integrity digest during the :ref:`onboarding-system:Schema Provisioning`.
+  - **Credential Issuers**: They use the Schema Registry to build their metadata and to issue the Digital Credentials according to the registered schema.
   - **Relying Parties**: They use the Schema Registry to gather all the information needed about the Digital Credentials they intend to request during the presentation phase.
   - **Wallet Providers**: They access the Schema Registry to retrieve all necessary information for integrating them into their Wallet Solutions.